 The UE is not required to monitor N/MPDCCH within the aperiodic GNSS measurement gap, except after a CBRA (PRACH) is sent.

-CBRA (PRACH) can be sent at least to request UL resource to indicate success via remaining GNSS validity duration reporting.
+CBRA (PRACH) can be sent at least to request UL resource to report the remaining GNSS validity duration.

 Note1: The CBRA (PRACH) can only be sent within the duration after UE reacquires GNSS successfully to the end of the gap.